GitHub Issues and PRs with GitHub MCP and Continue

 run: |

-cn --config continuedev/github-manager-ai \
+cn --agent continuedev/github-project-manager-agent \

 -p "List open issues updated in the last 14 days.
 Group by label and priority.
 Propose top 5 actions and include issue links." \